-In FY2020, Loans for Overseas Investment and Expansion were utilized by 191 businesses, for a total of 18.1 billion yen.
+In FY2021, Loans for Overseas Investment and Expansion were utilized by 397 businesses, for a total of 25.9 billion yen.

 The Standby Letter of Credit Program supports SMEs and micro/small businesses' overseas subsidiaries' and branches' smooth procurement of long-term local currency denominated funds from JFC's partnering overseas financial institutions by using JFC's standby letter of credit as a guarantee.
-As of March 31, 2021, the number of affiliated financial institutions, mainly in Asia, was 15 institutions.
+As of March 31, 2022, the number of affiliated financial institutions, mainly in Asia, was 15 institutions.

-JFC also established a scheme to partner regional financial institutions throughout Japan, and through the end of March 2021, JFC established collaborative relationships with 60 regional financial institutions.
+JFC also established a scheme to partner regional financial institutions throughout Japan, and through the end of March 2022, JFC established collaborative relationships with 61 regional financial institutions.

-As for FY2020, letters of credit were issued to the financial institutions in 8 countries and regions, being utilized by 83 businesses.
+As for FY2021, letters of credit were issued to the financial institutions in 8 countries and regions, being utilized by 85 businesses.

-We began handling cross-border loans in January 2021 and support effective capital procurement by overseas subsidiaries.
 The cross-border loans are a program under which JFC provides direct loans to overseas subsidiaries that work with their domestic parent companies (SMEs and others) to improve management capabilities, implement management innovations, and revitalize local economies in order to adapt to structural changes overseas.
-The countries and regions where this program can be used are Thailand, Viet Nam, and Hong Kong, and loans were provided to 11 borrowers in FY2020.
+The countries and regions where this program can be used are Thailand, Viet Nam, Hong Kong, and Singapore, and loans were provided to 100 borrowers, 6.0 billion yen in FY2021.

-• Cooperative loans and securitization support in collaboration with private financial institutions
+Cooperative loans and securitization support in collaboration with private financial institutions

-The SME Unit makes use of various functions including loans, securitization support, and credit guarantees as well as the screening capabilities that it has accumulated over many years and information in a database of approximately 61,000 customers nationwide to collaborate with private financial institutions and provide support to SMEs in the areas of business start-up and new business, overseas expansion, rapid business revitalization, business succession, securitization, management consultation, and human resource development.
+The SME Unit makes use of various functions including loans, securitization support, and credit guarantees as well as the screening capabilities that it has accumulated over many years and information in a database of approximately 62,000 customers nationwide to collaborate with private financial institutions and provide support to SMEs in the areas of business start-up and new business, overseas expansion, rapid business revitalization, business succession, securitization, management consultation, and human resource development.
 Specific activities include close exchanges of information with private financial institutions, support for cooperative loans, and joint sponsorship of business matching events and seminars on overseas business development and business succession.

-In particular, since FY2018 the SME unit has actively undertaken collaboration with private financial institutions by promoting collaborative measures with private financial institutions to enter a new stage.
+In particular, since FY2018 the SME Unit has actively undertaken collaboration with private financial institutions by promoting collaborative measures with private financial institutions to enter a new stage.
 In response to the COVID-19 pandemic, we also provide financial support to affected SMEs based on existing cooperative relationships.

-Number of businesses that utilize cooperative loan^(note) and change in loan amount (SME Unit)
+Changes in the number of businesses that utilize cooperative loan^(note) and change in loan amount (SME Unit)